Fenian Brotherhood: Background

 The Fenian Brotherhood trace their origins back to 1790s, in the rebellion, seeking an end to British rule in Ireland initially for self-government and then the establishment of an Irish Republic.
 The rebellion was suppressed, but the principles of the United Irishmen were to have a powerful influence on the course of Irish history.

 Following the collapse of the rebellion, the British Prime Minister William Pitt introduced a bill to abolish the Irish parliament and manufactured a Union between Ireland and Britain.
 Opposition from the Protestant oligarchy that controlled the parliament was countered by the widespread and open use of bribery.
 The Act of Union was passed and became law on 1 January 1801.
 The Catholics, who had been excluded from the Irish parliament, were promised emancipation under the Union.
 This promise was never kept and caused a protracted and bitter struggle for civil liberties.
 It was not until 1829 that the British government reluctantly conceded Catholic Emancipation.
 Though leading to general emancipation, this process simultaneously disenfranchised the small tenants, known as 'forty shilling freeholders', who were mainly Catholics.

 Daniel O'Connell, who had led the emancipation campaign, then attempted the same methods in his campaign to have the Act of Union with Britain repealed.
 Despite the use of petitions and public meetings that attracted vast popular support, the government thought the Union was more important than Irish public opinion.

-In the early 1840s, the younger members of the repeal movement became impatient with O'Connell's over-cautious policies and began to question his intentions.
+In the early 1840s, the younger members of the repeal movement became impatient with O'Connell's overcautious policies and began to question his intentions.
 Later they were what came to be known as the Young Ireland movement.